 Confirm your appointment and provide project files, sample data, and questions in advance.
 Having access to files, working code, or sample data enables our consultants to prepare in advance and make the time more effective.

 The Data Services lab on the 5th floor of Bobst is staffed with consultants who are able to provide assistance with data-related questions or challenges.
 Generally, these consultants specialize in a particular software or service area, and we post their schedules publicly to communicate availability.
-Walk-in help is most appropriate for questions that are relatively bounded in nature (e.g., opening or converting a file, exporting a project, understanding the format of your output, etc.).
+Virtual desk assistance is most appropriate for questions that are relatively bounded in nature (e.g., opening or converting a file, exporting a project, understanding the format of your output, etc.).
 If a question becomes more complicated or involved, our consultants will instruct you to fill out a consultation request and reserve a dedicated time to work in greater depth.

-Current members of the NYU community, which includes students, faculty, and staff, are not limited in the amount of times they can schedule consultations or receive walk-in help.
+Current members of the NYU community, which includes students, faculty, and staff, are not limited in the amount of times they can schedule consultations or receive virtual or on-the-spot help.
 However, we expect that our consultations drive toward the goals and outcomes of the metaliterate learner.
 That is, we hope that those who attend many consultations at Data Services recognize that learning is a process and that reflecting on errors or mistakes leads to new insights and discoveries.
 We expect that our consultations will cultivate the ability to determine both the knowledge gained and the gaps in understanding.